openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 categorized as follows:

- - PQ/T multi-algorithm public-key encryption, namely a composite combination of CRYSTALS-Kyber with an ECC-based KEM,
+ - PQ/T multi-algorithm public-key encryption, namely a composite combination of ML-KEM with an ECC-based KEM,

- - PQ/T multi-algorithm digital signature, namely composite combinations of CRYSTALS-Dilithium with ECC-based signature schemes,
+ - PQ/T multi-algorithm digital signature, namely composite combinations of ML-DSA with ECC-based signature schemes,

- - PQ digital signature, namely SPHINCS+ as a standalone cryptographic algorithm.
+ - PQ digital signature, namely SLH-DSA as a standalone cryptographic algorithm.

 For each of the composite schemes, this specification mandates that the